apache/cordova-coho/docs/platforms-release-process.md

     vim cordova-android/RELEASENOTES.md

-or use your favotire text editor manually.
+or use your favorite text editor manually.

 ### Commit Release Notes and optional version changes together